dsat4200/webtoon-maker/docs/llm/03-data-session-and-persistence.md

 ### Interrupted save recovery

-When loading the normal chapter, `_recover_interrupted_save()` first checks `.save_pending`.
+When loading either a manual chapter or its autosave, `_recover_interrupted_save()` first checks `.save_pending` in that snapshot's directory.
 If present, it requires `last_good/chapter.json`, replaces the current raster/mask/image directories and manifest with that complete revision, and removes the marker.
-An interrupted first-ever save without a previous revision is reported as unrecoverable.
+The same shared protocol covers asset manifests and thumbnails.
+Retrying a save recovers disk state before replacing the backup, without changing the current in-memory edits.
+An interrupted first-ever save without a previous revision is reported as unrecoverable when loading; a save retry can rebuild it from memory without promoting partial files into a backup.

 ### Recovery autosave

 Any document change marks the current chapter dirty and starts a two-second single-shot timer.
 Autosave is rate-limited to once per 30 seconds.
-It writes a complete, independent chapter/tile/mask/image snapshot beneath `autosave/` and does not clear the manual-save dirty state.
+It writes a complete, independent chapter/tile/mask/image snapshot beneath `autosave/`, protected by its own pending marker and last-good backup, and does not clear the manual-save dirty state.
+Complete tile saves remove obsolete tile PNGs even when their deletion is no longer in the dirty set.

-On chapter open, `has_recovery()` compares the recovery manifest modification time to the manual manifest.
+On chapter open, `has_recovery()` compares the complete recovery manifest modification time to the complete manual manifest, looking in `last_good/` when a pending marker exists.
+An interrupted first autosave without a backup is not offered.
 The UI can load the recovery snapshot instead.
 A successful manual save clears recovery data.

 ### Save As